 Liu, Peggy J., Kelly L. Haws, Karen Scherr, Joseph P. Redden, James R. Bettman, and Gavan J. Fitzsimons (forthcoming), "The Primacy of 'What' Over 'How Much': How Type and Quantity Shape Healthiness Perceptions of Food Portions," Management Science.

 Dallas, Steven K.*, Peggy J. Liu*, and Peter A. Ubel (forthcoming), “Don’t Count Calorie Labeling Out: Calorie Counts on the Left Side of Menu Items Lead to Lower Calorie Food Choice,” Journal of Consumer Psychology.

 Rim, SoYon, Kate E. Min, Peggy J. Liu, Tanya L. Chartrand, and Yaacov Trope (forthcoming), "The Gift of Psychological Closeness: How Feasible Versus Desirable Gifts Reduce Psychological Distance to the Giver," Personality and Social Psychology Bulletin.

-Liu, Peggy J., Steven K. Dallas, Matt Harding, and Gavan J. Fitzsimons (forthcoming), “The Sales Impact of Featuring Healthy Foods, Indulgent Foods, or Both: Findings from a Large-Scale Retail Field Study,” Journal of the Association for Consumer Research.
+Liu, Peggy J., Steven K. Dallas, Matthew Harding, and Gavan J. Fitzsimons (2018), “The Sales Impact of Featuring Healthy Foods, Indulgent Foods, or Both: Findings from a Large-Scale Retail Field Study,” Journal of the Association for Consumer Research, 3 (3), 346-363.